-bended FEHB coverage to enroll in TRICARE or CHAMPVA: If you are an annuitant or ther spouse, you can suspend your FEHB coverage to enroll in one of these programs, inating your FEHB premium.
-(OPM does not contribute to any applicable plan premiums.)
-For tration on suspending your FEHB enrollment, contact your retirement office.
-If you later want -enroll in the FEHB Program, generally you may do so only at the next Open Season unless involuntarily lose coverage under TRICARE or CHAMPVA. lo not cover services that: You (or a covered family member) need because of a workplace-related illness or injury that the Office of Workers' Compensation Programs (OWCP) or a similar federal or state agency letermines they must provide; or OWCP or a similar agency pays for through a third-party injury settlement or other similar proceeding that is based on a claim you filed under OWCP or similar laws. e OWCP or a similar agency pays its maximum benefits for your treatment, we will cover your n you have this Plan and Medicaid, we pay first. bended FEHB coverage to enroll in Medicaid or a similar state-sponsored program of ical assistance: If you are an annuitant or former spouse, you can suspend your FEHB rage to enroll in one of these state programs, eliminating your FEHB premium.
-For rmation on suspending your FEHB enrollment, contact your retirement office.
-If you later want -enroll in the FEHB Program, generally you may do so only at the next Open Season unless involuntarily lose coverage under the state program. to not cover services and supplies when a local, state, or federal government agency directly or rectly pays for them. other person or entity, through an act or omission, causes you to suffer an injury or illness, and e paid benefits for that injury or illness, you must agree to the provisions listed below.
-In tion, if you are injured and no other person or entity is responsible but you receive (or are led to) a recovery from another source, and if we paid benefits for that injury, you must agree e following provisions: All recoveries you or your representatives obtain (whether by lawsuit, settlement, insurance or benefit program claims, or otherwise), no matter how described or designated, must be used to eimburse us in full for benefits we paid.
+If another person or entity, through an act or omission, causes you to suffer an injury or illness, and if we paid benefits for that injury or illness, you must agree to the provisions listed below.
+In addition, if you are injured and no other person or entity is responsible but you receive (or are entitled to) a recovery from another source, and if we paid benefits for that injury, you must agree to the following provisions:

+- All recoveries you or your representatives obtain (whether by lawsuit, settlement, insurance or benefit program claims, or otherwise), no matter how described or designated, must be used to reimburse us in full for benefits we paid.
 Our share of any recovery extends only to the amount of benefits we have paid or will pay to you, your representatives, and/or healthcare providers on your behalf.
-For purposes of this provision, "you" includes your covered dependents, and "your epresentatives" include, if applicable, your heirs, administrators, legal representatives, parents if you are a minor), successors, or assignees.
-This is our right of recovery.
-We are entitled under our right of recovery to be reimbursed for our benefit payments even if you are not "made whole" for all of your damages in the recoveries that you receive.
-Our right of recovery is not subject to reduction for attorney's fees and costs under the "common fund" or any other doctrine.
-We will not reduce our share of any recovery unless, in the exercise of our discretion, we agree n writing to a reduction (1) because you do not receive the full amount of damages that you claimed or (2) because you had to pay attorneys' fees.
-You must cooperate in doing what is reasonably necessary to assist us with our right of ecovery.
-You must not take any action that may prejudice our right of recovery. f you do not seek damages for your illness or injury, you must permit us to initiate recovery on your behalf (including the right to bring suit in your name).
+For purposes of this provision, "you" includes your covered dependents, and "your representatives" include, if applicable, your heirs, administrators, legal representatives, parents (if you are a minor), successors, or assignees.
+This is our right of recovery. - We are entitled under our right of recovery to be reimbursed for our benefit payments even if you are not "made whole" for all of your damages in the recoveries that you receive.
+Our right of recovery is not subject to reduction for attorney's fees and costs under the "common fund" or any other doctrine. - We will not reduce our share of any recovery unless, in the exercise of our discretion, we agree in writing to a reduction (1) because you do not receive the full amount of damages that you claimed or (2) because you had to pay attorneys' fees. - You must cooperate in doing what is reasonably necessary to assist us with our right of recovery.
+You must not take any action that may prejudice our right of recovery. - If you do not seek damages for your illness or injury, you must permit us to initiate recovery on your behalf (including the right to bring suit in your name).
 This is called subrogation.